elephantscale/es-training-new/kafka/slides/Kafka-Streams.md

 ## Kafka Streams Features

- * Kafka Streams is a library for building distributed applications for Kafka
+ * Kafka Streams is a **client-side** library for building distributed applications for Kafka

  * Features:

-     - Event based processing (one event at a time).Not micro batch
+     - Event-based processing (one event at a time).
+Not micro batch

      - Stateful processing for joins / aggregations

      - High level operations (map, filter, reduce)

- * It is not:

-     - Designed for analytics like Spark / Hive
+     - **Not** designed for analytics like Spark or Hive

 Notes: